imec-idlab/libschc/README.md

 ## LIMITATIONS
 As this implementation is work in progress, there are some limitations you should keep in mind.

-First of all, libschc is based on the work of Abdelfadeel et al., where a layered bitmap has been proposed (Layered SCHC) instead of a single ID for all layers.
-It has been proven to be less efficient and should therefore be removed, however this is a good starting point for structuring the rules in memory (see [rules](https://github.com/bartmoons/libschc#rules)).

-The library has been designed in such a way, that it can be used on top of a constrained device, as well as on a more powerful server side device.
+The library has been designed in such a way that it can be used on top of a constrained device, as well as on a more powerful server side device.
 As a consequence, memory allocation and memory intensive calculations are avoided.
 I tended to use fixed point arithmetic for 8-bit mircoprocessors, however some optimizations are possible.
+As such, the rules are constructed of 8-bit arrays, availble on all devices.

 The `schc-config.h` file contains a definition for dynamic memory allocation, used by fragmenter.